DASH-Lab/DASH-Lab.github.io/README.md

 # DASH Lab Website

-This repository contains the source code for the DASH Lab (Data & Security Hacking Lab) website.
+This repository contains the source code for the DASH Lab website.
 The site has been migrated to GitHub Pages to allow for easier collaboration among lab moderators.

 ## 📂 Project Structure